Mojtaba-Ahmadzadeh/Mojtaba-Ahmadzadeh/README.md

 <br/>
 <div>
   <small>
-When I’m not crafting user interfaces or diving into frontend performance, I enjoy exploring the Linux ecosystem — customizing my desktop and streamlining my workflow for speed and simplicity.
-Outside of tech, music helps me stay focused and creative.
+When I’m not deep into backend development, I enjoy exploring the Linux ecosystem — customizing my desktop and optimizing my workflow for speed and simplicity.
+Outside of tech, music keeps me focused and creative.
   </small>
 </div>